Ed Markey: Abortion

 When he was first elected to Congress, Markey opposed abortion and supported a constitutional amendment to ban it.
 He described his opposition as a matter of conscience.
 Starting in 1983, he began moving away from his opposition, voting against measures that blocked funding for abortion for federal employees unless their life was at risk.
 During his 1984 Senate campaign, Markey said that while he still personally opposed abortion, he believed that it should remain legal.
 Since then, he has opposed restrictions on abortion.
-Markey wore an pin to the 2023 State of the Union Address with the word ABORTION with a heart in place of the central portion of the letter O. He also attended the event with Kate Dineen, an abortion rights advocate.
+Markey wore a pin to the 2023 State of the Union Address with the word ABORTION with a heart in place of the central portion of the letter O. He attended the event with Kate Dineen, an abortion rights advocate.

 Antitrust, competition and corporate regulation

 In June 2019, Markey was one of six Democrats led by Amy Klobuchar who signed letters to the Federal Trade Commission (FTC) and the Department of Justice recounting that many of them had "called on both the FTC and the Justice Department to investigate potential anticompetitive activity in these markets, particularly following the significant enforcement actions taken by foreign competition enforcers against these same companies" and requesting that each agency confirm whether it had opened antitrust investigations into each of the companies and pledge that it would publicly release any such investigation's findings.